 The RAND Research Project

 The first project undertaken in the Prosthetics 2020 initiative was the RAND Research Project.
 After reviewing proposals from RAND Corporation and two other health economics “think tanks,” AOPA commissioned RAND Corporation to complete a comprehensive, independent, validated study to establish the value proposition for prosthetic services to amputees, which focuses on advanced prostheses and includes K2/K3 comparisons.
 RAND will be expanding its initial scope to include economic analysis for three types of transtibial prostheses, including dynamic response (energy storing and release) foot, microprocessor controlled ankle foot system, and powered ankle foot system.
 The results will be incorporated into the final report that covers both advanced transfemoral and transtibial prostheses.
 In addition to the study and final report, it is expected that this joint effort will likely end up comprised of three components- the study and final report, as well as a free-standing modeling tool based on the RAND simulation and a white paper outlining AOPA’s vision.
 The final report is published on RAND’s website.
-The manuscript is on track to be published in a special supplement of the Journal of NeuroEngineering and Rehabilitation resulting from the AOPA World Congress.
+The manuscript has also been published in a special supplement of the Journal of NeuroEngineering and Rehabilitation resulting from the AOPA World Congress.